ArkEcosystem/AIPs/AIPS/aip-81.md

 - automated trust-less execution
 - AIP-29 requires transactions to be signed/emitted to the network, thus making execution of secure functionalities a bit more difficult as compared to the `internal calls`.
 This adds additional layer of security, as every transaction needs to be signed.
 By doing so we limit the automation capability of trust-less execution.
-- State storage - custom transaction implementation via AIP-29 can introduce options to enable state storage, but is still limited with its implementation, and replication capabilities.
-By introducing a new VM Engine capabilities we get state storage related to a specific Contract.
-Contract storage will be fully deterministic via blockchain  replay logic.
+- state storage - custom transaction implementation via AIP-29 introduces options for additional storage, but is still limited with its implementation, and replication capabilities.
+By introducing a new VM Engine we need to introduce dApp state storage.
+Storage must be fully deterministic via blockchain  replay logic.

 | Pros                                                                                                                          | Cons                                       |